handmadepenguin/androidlb/README.md

 *******************************************************************
 Tic Tac Toe Mods - Based on the source open projects from Google <br>
 DirtyWaterApp - Survey project app, to be accessible on tablets and phones <br>
-JulianReyes App - Fan base app for celebrity interviewer inculdes video interviews, stills and bio
+JulianReyes App - Fan base app for celebrity interviewer inculdes video interviews, stills and bio / downloadable at www.floydmobile.com/Installers/JayReyes